tjscott-4/Azure-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a mini honeynet was set up within Microsoft Azure, with log data collected into a Log Analytics workspace.
+Microsoft Sentinel was utilized to monitor these logs, triggering alerts and creating incidents based on suspicious activity.
+Security metrics were initially captured from the insecure environment, followed by a second round of measurements after security controls were applied.
+A notable decrease in security events and incidents was observed after the implementation of these controls, demonstrating their effectiveness in reducing vulnerabilities.

+It should be noted that if the network resources had been under heavy use by regular users, the volume of security events and alerts might have been higher during the 24 hours after the security controls were applied.

 It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.